Herne Hill: August 2013 floods

 During the early morning of 7 August 2013, an 88‑year‑old 0.9 m diameter water main on Half Moon Lane burst, flooding Herne Hill, Dulwich Road and Norwood Road along with 36 properties (including the Half Moon public house) to create a scene described as "biblical" by local residents.
 Thames Water admitted liability and estimated the total cost of the damage to be around £4 million.
 The Half Moon reopened in March 2017, following a vigorous local campaign to save it as a pub; Southwark Council has designated it an asset of community value.

 Local landmarks

 Brockwell Park

 The area is home to the 50.8 ha Brockwell Park.
-Near a hilltop in Brockwell Park stands the Grade II* listed Brockwell Hall, which was built in 1831.
+Near a hilltop in Brockwell Park stands the Grade II* listed Brockwell Hall, which was built in 1811–13 to the design of the architect David Riddall Roper.
 The hall and the land surrounding it were opened to the public in 1891 after being purchased by London County Council.
 Brockwell Park hosts the annual Lambeth Country Show and was the site of London's Gay Pride festival for several years in the 1990s.
-The park also houses Brockwell Lido, a 1937 open-air swimming-pool that faces on to Dulwich Road.
+The park also houses Brockwell Lido, a 1937 open-air swimming-pool that faces on to Dulwich Road, Grade II listed in 2003.